jerdMT/Projects/README.md

 ## R projects, research, etc..

 In this respository you will find three stand alone projects:
-* My undergraduate senior reseach project concerning disorder rotors
+* My undergraduate senior reseach project concerning disorder magenetic rotors, simulated with openGL
-* my current research with polymer rings, a Kaggle project
+* My current research with polymer rings, deals with LAAMPS molecular dynamics input
-* a final project for a graduate computational statisics course
+* A final project for a graduate computational statisics course, classifies exoplanets from time series data.